• Youth Transportation Safety Program

 UDS Symposium COVID-19 Protocols

-Because our top priority is the safety and well-being of our UDS Teams, the Youth Transportation Safety (YTS) Program will have the following protocols in place in compliance with CDC recommendations for the 2022 UDS Symposium.
-It is highly recommended that all attendees wear a mask during sessions, in common areas, and while navigating the […]
+Because our top priority is the safety and well-being of our UDS Teams, the Youth Transportation Safety (YTS) Program will have the following protocols in place in compliance with CDC […]

 Article by Andrea Chacon / UDS Symposium / COVID-19, protocols, safety, uds symposium Leave a Comment